hliyan/magpie/README.md

 4. Go to **Resources > Libraries...** in script editor
 5. Enter the following **project key** to search for Magpie: **MdUOEJMGCt-W-kWU7C0gsZNZrzsJqypJa**
 6. In the results, **select the latest version** of Magpie
-7. **Under identifier, enter *include* ** (you can enter any other identifier, but this is what I have used with the sample code below.
+7. **Under identifier**, enter *include* (you can enter any other identifier, but this is what I have used with the sample code below.
 So if you want to copy and paste the initialization code below, use *include*).
 8. Replace the auto generated code from Google with the **following code**:

 ```javascript